Aldi prepares to open 3rd Charleston-area store; new downtown restaurant on way

 Located at 1369 Ashley River Road, the recently opened fitness center is the 10th location for franchisees Alan and Stacy Huggins in South Carolina and Virginia.

-The Charleston Friends of the Library spring book sale that was set for last Friday and Saturday at the Otranto Regional Library at 2261 Otranto Road in North Charleston will be held this Friday and Saturday.
+The Charleston Friends of the Library spring book sale that was set for last week at the Otranto Regional Library at 2261 Otranto Road in North Charleston will be held this Friday and Saturday.

 The event date changed because of a staffing issue.